Each day, more than 750 car accidents take place in California, according to the Office of Traffic Safety. Almost 10 of them kill people.

 In the past decade, we have been able to obtain more than $500,000,000 in verdicts and settlements for our clients, and we have had over 100 verdicts or settlements worth more than $1,000,000 each.
 Some of our car accident case results include:

-While each case is unique and past results are no guarantee of future outcomes, rest assured that the dedicated personal injury team at The Gomez Law Firm is committed to obtaining the best result possible for each and every client.
+While each case is unique and past results are no guarantee of future outcomes, rest assured that the dedicated personal injury team at Gomez Trial Attorneys are committed to obtaining the best result possible for each and every client.

 There are many reasons why a car accident may occur.
 Though a few of these reasons, such as inclement weather, aren’t anyone’s fault, most accidents are the result of human error or driver negligence.
 Car accidents tend to be more prevalent in nighttime hours, when there is less visibility, a higher likelihood of alcohol impairment, and a higher likelihood of driver fatigue due to the body’s natural nighttime sleep cycle.
 Some of the most common causes of car accidents in San Diego and around the nation include: